syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 {% endhighlight %}

-## Deploying ASP.NET MVC6 Sample
+### Deploying the ASP.NET MVC 6 Sample

-The following steps helps to know how to run the ASP.NET MVC6 sample.
+ The following steps helps to know how to run the ASP.NET MVC 6 sample.

 *  Open the **Visual Studio 2015**.